How to Talk about Goals in English

 If you managed to achieve your goal, you’ve accomplished it successfully.

-- This video will help you achieve your goal of losing weight.
+• This video will help you achieve your weight loss goal.

-- Our company has made remarkable progress towards achieving the goal of sustainable development.
+• Our company has made significant progress toward achieving its goal of sustainable development.

-- Whether you are trying to get a degree or a good job, our agency can help you achieve that goal.
+• Whether you’re pursuing a degree or a good job, our agency can help you achieve your goal.

 How to talk about goals in English